Duran0008/Tech-portfolio/cybersecurity/tryhackme-writeups/README.md

 A collection of writeups from rooms I've completed on TryHackMe as part of building my cyber security knowledge and portfolio.

-I'm currently working towards a Level 4 Cyber Security Apprenticeship, starting 2027.
+I'm currently working towards a Tech Apprenticeship in cybersecurity, starting 2027.

 ---